If you are an emergency case requiring immediate attention, please call 911 or your local hospital.

 Catch up on some reading.

 Work on your laptop— Southwest Cancer Care offers free Wi-Fi access to patients and guests

 I've been referred for hematology - does that mean I have cancer?

 Absolutely not!
 Physicians may make a referral to our clinic in any case where they need hematology services.
 Many hematology conditions are benign but some can be cancerous.
-Dr. Sindhu is very sensitive to this matter and will explain the different between these terms very clearly during your visit.
+There is definitely some overlap between medical oncology and hematology.
+Be assured that Dr. Sindhu is very sensitive to this matter and will explain the different between these terms very clearly during your visit.

 What is a CBC (Complete Blood Count) and why do we do them?